 More common then you think, many people might just not know what clutter is.
 Some "stuff" truly is clutter that should be thrown out; some stuff is very valuable but has taken the form of clutter because it is not being properly stored or was bought and never used.

 You Are Not Sure How Long to Keep Things

 This is a huge area of confusion in many households.
 How do you know when to toss, shred, donate or sell an item if you don't know how long you should keep it?
-Ginny Snook Scott, Chief Organizing Officer for California Closets says, "Bulk of people have no methodology of when and where to let go of things."
+Ginny Snook Scott, Chief Organizing Officer for California Closets says, "Many people have no methodology of when and where to let go of things."
 Well, I'm here to help.

 03 of 08

 Hot on the heels of not knowing how long to keep things, is not knowing how to store things properly.
 If you're not sure how to store something, it tends to end up as clutter by default: lazy around the house and being tripped over at the most inopportune moments.
 Or worse, hiding when you need it.

 Establishing easy routines for housekeeping and organizing is key.
 Once you've got a good routine down, you can go on auto-pilot to clear the clutter rather than think about the clutter.Continue to 5 of 8 below.

 05 of 08

 You Are Not Using Clutter Busters